Dr. Jen Clifden

 [IN-PERSON, On-Site or ONLINE]

-Invigorate and inspire your staff with a keynote, 60 minute, 2 hour, half-day, or full day professional learning experience, and be sure to check out our signature TLYC | Mindful Movement experiences you can bring to your organization or staff to support their holistic health.
+Invigorate and inspire your staff with a keynote, 60 minute, 2 hour, half-day, or full day professional learning experience, and be sure to check out our signature TLYC | Mindful Movement experiences you can bring to your organization or staff to support their body-mind-heart health.

-Provide sustained, on-going, in-person mental health support and experiences that create systemic change through The Light You Cast™ IN-PERSON Comprehensive Curriculum, TLYC | Communities of Practice Support Groups as well as targeted, multi-session trainings for specific groups, roles, cohorts, and leaders at your site.
+Provide ongoing, in-person mental health support that drives lasting, systemic change through The Light You Cast™ Comprehensive Curriculum, TLYC Communities of Practice support groups, and targeted multi-session trainings tailored for specific roles, teams, cohorts, and leaders at your site.

 The Light You CastTM | ON-DEMAND